 It varies from state to state and depends on the case’s details.
 A judge may remove an attorney from a case if the attorney is not representing the client.

-Also, it has a conflict of interest or is not meeting the standards of professional conduct if an attorney finds to be in contempt of court or fails to follow court orders.
+Also, it has a conflict of interest or does not meet the standards of professional conduct if an attorney is found to be in contempt of court or fails to follow court orders.

 A judge may remove the attorney from the case.
-In some cases, an attorney can remove from a case for a temporary period to allow them to address any issues.
+In some cases, an attorney can be removed from a case temporarily to allow them to address any issues.

 The Judge may then allow the attorney to return to the case after the issues.

-It is up to the Judge to determine if an attorney may remove from a case.
-This decision makes on a case-by-case basis and is subject to review.
+It is up to the Judge to determine if an attorney may be removed from a case.
+This decision is made on a case-by-case basis and is subject to review.
 Read car accident lawyer fees guide in 2023

 What is not a valid reason for an attorney to withdraw from a case?

 An attorney cannot withdraw from a case for any reason.
-He must give a valid reason, which can consider unprofessional.
+He must give a valid reason, which can be considered unprofessional.